mkirwa/Learning/README.md

 - Container Runtime - The container runtime is the underlying software that is used to run containers.
 In our case it happens to be Docker.

-- Controller - The controllers are the brain behind orchestration.
+- Controller - The controllers are the brain behvirtuind orchestration.
 They are responsible for noticing and responding when nodes, containers or endpoints goes down.
 The controllers makes decisions to bring up new containers in such cases.

 - Scheduler - The scheduler is responsible for distributing work or containers across multiple nodes.
 It looks for newly created containers and assigns them to Nodes.